What Is OWASP? And What Are The OWASP Top 10?

-(OWASP) is an international non-profit organization that educates software development teams on how to conceive, develop, acquire, operate, and maintain applications so that they can be trusted.
+s an international nonprofit organization that educates software development teams on how to conceive, develop, acquire, operate, and maintain secure applications.

 All of the organization's materials (which includes articles, methodologies, documentation, tools, and technologies) are freely available and easily accessible.
 These materials improve application security through people, process, and technology.

-The most well-known resource that the organization produces is the OWASP Top 10.
-Each year, a team of security experts from across the globe updates the report to feature the 10 most critical web application and API security risks.
+The OWASP Top 10 is the most well-known resource that the organization produces.
+Each year, a team of security experts from across the globe updates the report.
+This report features the 10 most critical web application and API security risks.

 - Broken Authentication